 These were the barbarians in Sicily, settled as I have said.
 Of the Hellenes, the first to arrive were Chalcidians from Euboea with Thucles, their founder.
 They founded Naxos and built the altar to Apollo Archegetes, which now stands outside the town, and upon which the deputies for the games sacrifice before sailing from Sicily.
 Syracuse was founded the year afterwards by Archias, one of the Heraclids from Corinth, who began by driving out the Sicels from the island upon which the inner city now stands.Thucydides 6:2-3

 This is a fascinating and unique approach which yields unexpected dividends.
 No matter how much you know about individual societies in the ancient Mediterranean, you will almost certainly discover fascinating events and people in these interactions between societies which stimulate new thoughts useful to your own area of interest.

-If you would like to experience more about ancient Mediterranean cultures than you found in this article, the book Phoenician Secrets is recommended.
+If you would like to experience more about ancient Mediterranean cultures than you found in this article, the book Phoenicians: Lebanon’s Epic Heritage is recommended.
 It is deeply researched but also a highly readable exploration.